 Also consider if someone could easily get hurt or sick using your product.
 If so, and if you're deemed liable, the individual could sue you for damages.
-Examples of products with greater chance of liabilities are electronics, products that go in or on the body (including cosmetics, lotions, and dietary supplements), some toys and outdoor games (swings), and other obviously dangerous products (those that are flammable, sharp, etc.).
+Examples of products with greater chance of liabilities are: electronics, topical skin and ingestible products (including cosmetics, lotions, and dietary supplements), some toys and outdoor games (swings), and other obviously dangerous products (those that are flammable, sharp, etc.).